RsRaider19/QuickLaunch/README.md

 # Quick Launch (Python Source)
-An app to access to frequently used files, folders, and command-line actions This README provides information for developers or users who wish to run or modify Quick Launch from the Python source code.
+An application to access frequently used files, folders, and command-line actions This README provides information for developers or users who wish to run or modify Quick Launch from the Python source code.

 ## Prerequisites